laststance/use-app-state/README.md

 I wanted **just global version of `setState()`** in some projects.
 So I setup code with `useState()`and `useContext()` then export `useAppState()` hook.
-Finaly added test, TypeScript supprt with published on npm. 🤗
+Finally added test, TypeScript support with published on npm. 🤗

-There is no spefial things against generally kind of `useCotecxt()` hook based grrobal store.
+There is no special things against generally kind of `useContext()` hook based global store.

 ## 📺 Demo